Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 Many state parks are not worth going out of the way for.
-They’re basically recreation areas designated by various states.
-Which is great if you’re a local who wants to spend the weekend fishing and ambling by a lake, but not worth a stop during a road trip.
+They're recreation areas designated by various states.
+This is great if you're a local who wants to spend the weekend fishing and ambling by a lake, but it's not worth a stop during a road trip.

-Having said that – some state parks are definitely worth a detour during a road trip.
-To mention just a few of our favorites –
+Some state parks are worth a detour during a road trip.
+To mention just a few of our favorites -

 - Custer State Park, South Dakota

 - Ecola State Park, Oregon

 And there were many, many more.
 So do your research and allocate time to the better state parks, too.

 15. Follow the seasons

 Some places are perfect during some seasons but not so much in others.
 Traveling, you have at least some ability to go to the right place at the right time.